wp-plugins/fullscreen-slides/readme.txt

 * Easy to add to any post or page - just insert a shortcode.
 * Custom image uploader and organizer.
-* Compatible with all major browsers and mobile devices.
+* Compatible with all major browsers.

 = Custom Image Uploader and Organizer =